jamesbdunlop/jamesbdunlop.github.io/_posts/maya/general/2020-02-29-trigPivotFun.md

 <center><img src="http://anim83d.com/images/examples/rollingCube.gif" alt="trigFun2" width="1179" height="666"></center>

-Some shitty networking here due to lack of nodes, prob should put Serg's nodes into play.
-But w/e! :)
+Here we have yx and yz hooked up

-Essentially the mult's with the greater and less than nodes are just weighting the direction choices.
+Some networking here is due to lack of node, so essentially the multiplication with the greater and less than nodes are just weighting the direction choices.

 <center><img src="http://anim83d.com/images/examples/trigPivNetwork.png" alt="trigFun3" width="1560" height="621"></center>